 By day, Heron Greenesmith is a policy attorney for LGBTQ+ people.
-By night she writes fairy tales and does crosswords in between episodes of murder mysteries.
-She lives with her little family in Boston, Massachusetts.
+By night they write fairy tales and do crosswords in between episodes of murder mysteries.
+They live with their little family in Boston, Massachusetts.

 Westville, New Jersey, United States

 Jamie Jasinski is from New Jersey and loves every minute of being a dog mom to her rescue pup that supports her emotionally.
 She has been diagnosed with rheumatoid arthritis, Sjögren’s syndrome, and fibromyalgia.
 She writes about her experiences with these autoimmune diseases and advocates for those living with chronic illness.
 You can follow her on her personal journey by visiting her blog at theautoimmuneblues.wordpress.com.